 - Feature stores (e.g., FeatureBase, FeatureForm or Tecton)

-- Vector search engines (e.g., Weaviate or Vertex)
+- Vector databases (e.g., Weaviate or Vertex)

 While the number of data that companies are collecting in their data warehouses keeps growing, the need for better, more efficient searches keeps growing too.
 The more data we collect, the more complex searching through it becomes.
 Thanks to the advances in machine learning in the past decade and the commoditization of AI-first database technologies, you can start using it in your business tomorrow.